 Remolares neighborhood… Does it ring a bell?
 The famous CAIS DO SODRE in Lisbon was once the neighborhood of Remolares.

-Today (2020), it is a real park for tourists.
+Nowadays it is a “park” for tourists.
 In the past, it was many things: a parade area for famous and rich people, a square for World War II spies, a prostitution area, sailors, and a danger to public health.
 Here is a brief written portrait of the most famous pier in Lisbon.